extio-de/lm-lib/README.md

 This library contains a graph executor for implementing comprehensive processes using agent-based design patterns.
 See class AgentTest for examples.

+# Grader

+The library includes a grader component that evaluates the correctness of agent responses.

 # Usage

 1. Setup dependencies, see above